SoftHu/tos_avg/En/Oda.md

 Start -->1775166031625275[<b>Speaker 👉 Oda:</b>
 \nI did not think you would remember given how busy you have been.
 You really know the way to my heart... this is perfect!]
 Start -->1775166218007617[<b>Speaker 👉 Oda:</b>
-\nI'm sure you and Kon need to get back to the farm, I shall not keep you!]
+\nI'm sure you and &lbrace;npc.4101&rbrace; need to get back to the farm, I shall not keep you!]
 Start -->1775166226185284[<b>Speaker 👉 Oda:</b>
 \nAs much as this line of inquiry fascinates me, my duty to Seikyu summons me away!]
 Start -->1775166218007618[<b>Speaker 👉 Oda:</b>
 \nI've some time today and will be baking some goodies.
 Do pop by to try some if you can!]
 Start -->1775166486298698[<b>Speaker 👉 Oda:</b>
-\nDid you see the Koinobori I hung outside the farm?
-Kon mentioned you didn't have one so I stayed up last night making it!]
+\nDid you see the Koinobori I hung outside the farm? &lbrace;npc.4101&rbrace; mentioned you didn't have one so I stayed up last night making it!]
 Start -->1775166486299724[<b>Speaker 👉 Oda:</b>
 \nEverything went according to plan, what a relief!
 Now how about we go and relax?]
 Start -->1775166589369426[<b>Speaker 👉 Oda:</b>